Blog | Product features

 This means that the distribution values Sharesight receives from the ASX throughout the year do not contain AMIT component breakdowns.
 Sharesight has worked directly with the registries and fund managers involved to collect raw data for the majority of these AMIT trusts, which we then use to calculate the component values for individual ETF holdings.

 For ETFs where Sharesight has data, users will be able to accept these values if they have not yet confirmed the distribution payment.
-For ETFs where users have already confirmed the payment or used the annual tax statement components form and want to return to the original values, clicking ‘reset this payout’ when editing the distribution will revert the data to the updated values we’ve received.
+For ETFs where users have already confirmed the payment or used the annual tax statement components form and want to return to the original values, clicking ‘Reset’ when editing the distribution will revert the data to the updated values we’ve received.
 This will also reset any file attachments on the payout, so please ensure you save and re-attach these.

-You can see how this process works in Sharesight by viewing the video below on how to confirm the ETF distribution components in Sharesight before running the Taxable Income Report to ensure the values match your AMMA statement.
+You can see how this process works in Sharesight by viewing the video below on how to confirm the ETF distribution components in Sharesight, before running the taxable income report to ensure the values match your AMMA statement.

 How AMIT cost base adjustments impact performance